 As mentioned, this non-hormonal IUD can cause hair loss.
 However, there are other side effects that the Paragard IUD can cause, including:

 - Menstrual spotting

 Many women also claimed that it can break once you have the IUD removed.
-When this happens, the broken pieces should be painfully removed one by one through a couple of medical procedures, which can be complicated to avoid organ damage.
+When this happens, the broken pieces should be painfully removed one by one through a couple of medical procedures.
+And these additional surgeries can be more complicated to avoid organ damage.

-To this day, attorneys are still trying to hold Teva Pharmaceuticals, the manufacturer of the IUD, liable of injuries sustained due to the use of the non hormonal IUD.
+To this day, attorneys are still trying to hold manufacturer Teva Pharmaceuticals liable for injuries sustained due to Paragard use.

 What Should I do if I am Experiencing Hair Loss Because of my IUD?

-Our hair follicles are unique, so some people’s hair follicles might be more sensitive to the hormonal changes that come with IUDs.
+Our hair follicles are unique.
+Therefore, some people’s hair follicles might be more sensitive to the hormonal changes that come with IUDs.

 Tips to Support Healthy Hair Growth